samlinux/htsc/meetup-231020/index.md

 ./network.sh createChannel -c channel1
 ```

-Make sure that all comming steps are executed by a Org Admin user.
+Make sure that all comming steps are executed by a Org **Admin** user.

 ## (2) Package the chaincode
-Before we package the chaincode, we need to install the chaincode dependences.
+Before we package the chaincode, we need to install the chaincode dependencies.
 Navigate to the folder that contains the Go version of the chaincode.

-To install the smart contract dependencies, run the following command from the asset-transfer-basic/chaincode-go directory.
+To install the smart contract dependencies, run the following command from that directory.

 ```bash
 cd chaincode/abstore